DanielTakeshi/Paper_Notes/reinforcement_learning/Dueling_Network_Architectures_for_Deep_Reinforcement_Learning.md

 Then they had experiments, I liked the discussion here, but for the most part it's pretty easy reading so no need to take notes on it.

+**Evaluation update**: how do they do evaluation?
+It's a relative metric that compares against human and baseline agent scores, and converts that to a percentage value.
+This seems to be consistent with DeepMind's other evaluations since they are less about raw scores and more about comparing against humans.
+They post raw scores in the appendix, *but where are these from*??
+Are they an average over the last 100 episodes encountered during training, or some other metric?

+Wait: upon another read they cite the Gorila paper which discusses evaluation.
+See that.